Attacks by Islamic extremists in Bangladesh: Faisal Arefin Dipan

-Faisal Arefin Dipan, aged 43, the publisher of Jagriti Prakashani, which published Avijit Roy's Biswasher Virus (Bengali for The Virus of Faith), was hacked to death in Dhaka on 31 October 2015 at the hands of suspected religious extremists for his association with Avijit Roy and other freethinking, secular and atheist writers.
+Faisal Arefin Dipan, aged 43, the publisher of Jagriti Prakashany, which published Avijit Roy's Biswasher Virus (Bengali for The Virus of Faith), was hacked to death in Dhaka on 31 October 2015 at the hands of suspected religious extremists for his association with Avijit Roy and other freethinking, secular and atheist writers.
 Reports stated that he had been killed in his third-floor office at the Jagriti Prokashoni publishing house.
 The attack followed another stabbing, earlier the same day, in which publisher Ahmedur Rashid Chowdhury and two writers, Ranadeep Basu and Tareque Rahim, were stabbed in their office at another publishing house.
 The three men were taken to hospital, and at least one was reported to be in critical condition.

 Faisal Arefin Dipan (ফয়সল আরেফিন দীপন; 12 July 1972 – 31 October 2015) was born in an academic family.
 Both his father Abul Qasem Fazlul Huq, a scholar and a professor of Bengali literature, and mother Farida Pradhan, principal house tutor of Rokeya Hall, retired from Dhaka University.
 Dipan passed his Secondary School Certificate (1989) and Higher Secondary Certificate (1991) examinations from Udayan Bidyalaya (inside Dhaka University campus area) and Dhaka College respectively.
 Dipan obtained his BA (Hons) and MA in economics from Dhaka University during mid-late 90s.

 Dipan started his publishing house, Jagriti Prokashony (জাগৃতি প্রকাশনী), at a small scale during his undergraduate days in 1992.
 As stated in a commemorative article in The Daily Star on 22 November 2015, "Growing up in a house full of books, Faisal Arefin Dipan had a lifelong fascination for books.
 He believed that books could rejuvenate a society, a state and a nation."

 In the first year of its full commercial operations, Jagriti had managed to bring out twelve publications including Nilima Ibrahim's critically acclaimed work, Ami Birangona Bolchhi (আমি বীরাঙ্গনা বলছি) (As a War Heroine, I Speak in English) that tells the stories of Bengali women and girls who were raped and tortured by Pakistani soldiers and their collaborators during the Bangladesh Liberation War in 1971.
 The book documents the horrific experience of survival of these women and girls in Pakistani military camps and takes a critical look at the social structure that they struggled to rejoin after the war was over.

 In the twenty-three years of operation of Jagriti, Dipan had published around sixteen hundred books and collaborated with many famous and upcoming writers of Bangladesh like Sufia Kamal, Nirmalindu Goon, Rudra Mohammad Shahidullah, Badruddin Umar, Selina Hossain, Selim Al Deen and Muhammed Zafar Iqbal to name a few.